 Routine Dishwasher Maintenance Plan

-Some tips to help keep your dishwasher running properly:
+Some maintenance tips to help keep your dishwasher running properly:

 - Regularly add a cup of while vinegar to a clean cycle